 What usually follows is an awkward silence.
 The conversation trails off.
 The other parent doesn’t ask follow-up questions, and I don’t offer explanations.
 These conversations about my toddler’s height rarely feel like an opening to disclose that I’m trans.
 I’m not sure if the reason is my own hesitation, the other parent’s worldview not including trans people, or simply that we are not able to have an in-depth adult chat because we are watching our toddlers.

 Hesitating is not my usual impulse.
-Usually, I’m out and open as I lead my life as a parent community organizer and professional speaker, author, and coach.
+Usually, I’m out and open as I lead my life.
 Being out is my form of transgender activism.
-So it feels a little weird to have this keep coming up but not to name it.
+So it feels a little weird to have this sperm donor issue keep coming up but not to name it.

 On the one hand, I respect that other parents may feel it would be inconsiderate to dig deeper.
 There are lots of reasons couples use donor sperm.
-But not everyone would be comfortable sharing them with strangers and might even find questions about infertility, IVF treatments, and medical histories rude.
-Part of my hesitancy acknowledges this reality.
+But not everyone would be comfortable sharing them with strangers and might even find questions about infertility, IVF treatments and medical histories rude.
+Part of my hesitancy to discuss this donor issue acknowledges this reality.

 Setting record straight about all dads

 But the main reason I hesitate is that I don’t want my transgender identity, and childhood socialization as a girl, to be misunderstood as the reason I’m an active and engaged dad.

 The notion that men inherently aren’t good at parenting is offensive to men AND women.
 It puts incredible pressure on a mom to be the primary caregiver, even when she works outside the home.

 It’s also a set-up.
 If unchecked, these stereotypes about moms and dads lead to dads not being given the opportunity right from the start to develop their own parenting style and expertise.
 Moms aren’t born knowing how to parent, they learn through trial and error.
 If dads aren’t given the chance to be active and engaged early on, a pattern may develop that will be difficult to overcome.